Eugene-Springfield Youth Orchestras: History

 The eightieth season, in 2013, saw the organization renamed yet again as the Eugene-Springfield Youth Orchestras (ESYO), celebrating its 80th anniversary in 2014 with a "concert extravaganza".
 Alumna Tracy Bonham Fine debuted her new song, "We Are the Future," at the concert.

-Jason Duckles conducted the Youth Symphony from 2010–2015.
+Jason Duckles conducted the Youth Symphony from 2010–2016.
 He noted that the long tradition of nonprofit youth orchestras reflects the values of the community.

 Karen Doerfert became conductor of the Little Symphony in 2013, and in 2014 Holly Spencer was hired as ESYO's Executive Director.

-The orchestras are now funded by a Eugene-based non-profit organization that provides arts education opportunities for children in Lane County, Oregon.
-The Eugene Youth Symphony performs several concerts annually and has been conducted since 2017 by David Jacobs, director of orchestral studies at the University of Oregon.
+The orchestras are now partly funded by a Eugene-based non-profit organization that provides arts education opportunities for children in Lane County, Oregon.
+The Eugene Youth Symphony performs several concerts annually and has been conducted since 2016 by David Jacobs, director of orchestral studies at the University of Oregon.

+The Eugene Opera initiated a program in 2020 to introduce ESYO players to the challenges of playing in an opera orchestra.

 Programs

-Modern programs of the Eugene-Springfield Youth Orchestras include two string academies, the Little Symphony, the Junior Orchestra, and the Youth Symphony.
+Modern programs of the Eugene-Springfield Youth Orchestras include two String Academies, the Little Symphony, the Junior Orchestra, and the Eugene-Springfield Youth Symphony.
+The String Academies, working in collaboration with the school districts, teach classes, provide instruments and offer scholarships for low-income families.
+Due to the pandemic the ESYO put on virtual concerts during 2019—2021.
+The Oregon Mozart Players offered ESYO musicians a chance to play in their orchestra during the 2023 The Fountain of Youth Concert, featuring the winners of the 2023 Oregon Young Soloists Competition.